ryanra/rust/src/doc/tutorial.md

 `on_the_stack`, because we are creating an alias: that is, another route to the same data.

-In the case of `owned_box`, however, no explicit action is necessary.
-The compiler will automatically convert a box `box point` to a reference like
+Likewise, in the case of `owned_box`, the `&` operator is used in conjunction with the `*` operator to take a reference to the contents of the box.
-`&point`.
-This is another form of borrowing; in this case, the contents of the owned box are being lent out.

 Whenever a value is borrowed, there are some limitations on what you can do with the original.
 For example, if the contents of a variable